 We intend to pay our independent directors an annual retainer fee of \$25,000, payable once per year to independent directors that attended at least 75% of the meetings held the previous year.
-In addition, the independent directors will receive \$2,000 for each Board of Directors meeting in which the director attended in person and \$1,000 for each Board of Directors meeting in which the director participated other than in person, and reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Board of Directors meeting.
-The independent directors will also receive \$1,000 for each Board of Directors committee meeting in which they attended in person and \$500 for each Board of Directors committee meeting in which they participated other than in person, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting not held concurrently with a Board of Directors meeting.
+In addition, the independent directors will receive \$2,000 for each Board of Directors meeting in which the director attended in person and \$1,000 for each Board of Directors meeting in which the director participated other than in person, and reimbursement of reasonable out-of-pocket expenses incurred in connection with attended in person and \$500 for each Board of Directors committee meeting in which they attended in person and \$500 for each Board of Directors committee meeting in which they attended in person and \$500 for each Board of Directors committee meeting in which they not held concurrently with a Board of Directors meeting.